Skip to main content

 πŸ“’ Ensure you've completed the General Setup before proceeding.

-If your ZK prover isn’t included, or you already have your own Rust crate, you can use the #[uniffi::export] procedural macro to define your own functions and generate mobile-native bindings from them.
+If your ZK prover isn’t included, or you already have your own Rust crate, you can use the #[uniffi::export] procedural macro to define custom functions and generate mobile-native bindings from them.
+For Flutter bindings, you can instead make the function pub in src/lib.rs to expose it.

 1. Define exported functions